 Alan graduated from Brandeis University with a B.A. in 1969 and received his J.D. summa cum laude from Duquesne University in 1975.
 While at Duquesne, Alan was editor-in-chief of the Law Review.

-Ellen Dwyer is General Counsel of Crowell & Moring LLP.
+Ellen Dwyer is Chair of the Executive Committee at Crowell & Moring LLP.
 In 2012, she was named one of America’s most innovative managing partners, in part for increasing the numbers of women and minorities in leadership positions at her firm.
 Her initiatives included a sponsorship program that pairs young lawyers with partners for mentoring and professional development.

 Ellen serves on Crowell & Moring's Management Board.
 She is also a member of the firm’s Labor and Employment Group and represents employers on a variety of employment matters.
 Part of her work includes providing training to her clients on employment issues like diversity and sexual harassment.